Cuba is a 1979 USA war romance by Richard Lester. Starring Sean Connery, Brooke Adams and Jack Weston.

-The restore film will include the eyeball scene --- restored from a reel of a print housed at the BFI then integrated into the main restoration, which was scanned from a Warner Bros I/P --- though not the head in acid bath scene,
+The restored film will include the eyeball scene --- restored from a reel of a print housed at the BFI then integrated into the main restoration, which was scanned from a Warner Bros I/P --- though not the head in acid bath scene, which

 UK: Passed 12 without further BBFC cuts for:

 UK: Passed 15 without further BBFC cuts for:

 1989 Warner VHS